Walmart is shaking up the ecommerce landscape with its answer to Fulfillment by Amazon: Walmart Fulfillment Services (WFS).

-“Walmart is definitely emerging and has proven itself to have an online industry and is actively growing each year.” -24-year-old seller from Canada
+“Walmart is definitely emerging and has proven itself to have an online industry and is actively growing each year.” -a 24-year-old seller from Canada

 “Their brick-and-mortar presence gives an edge – if they execute correctly.
 The interface is terrible but can improve.
-It’s time Amazon has competition.” -41-year-old seller from Maine, USA
+It’s time Amazon has competition.” -a 41-year-old seller from Maine, USA

 “They have improved their listings and entire dashboard and have less selling fees than Amazon.
-If they can continue that pattern I believe they will overtake Amazon.” -32-year-old seller from California, USA
+If they can continue that pattern I believe they will overtake Amazon.” -a 32-year-old seller from California, USA

 Are you thinking about selling on Walmart or have any other questions about Walmart Fulfillment?
 Let us know in the comments!